Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/CQs/v_2_0/CQs.md

 6. Which studies were done by a project and list all data acquisition and data analysis lifecycle which were done in those studies?

 ## [PRIMA-Data analysis lifecycle](#prima-data-analysis-lifecycle-sparql)
-7. Which result(s) has been obtained from the data analysis lifecycle?
+7. Which result(s) were obtained from the data analysis lifecycle?
 8. Which data analysis(es), data processing(s) and data interpretation(s) are part of the data analysis lifecycle?
-9. Which data has been used and produced in the data analysis/processing/interpretation?
+9. Which data were used and produced in the data analysis/processing/interpretation?
-10. Which software has been used in the data analysis/processing/interpretation?
+10. Which software was used in the data analysis/processing/interpretation?
-11. Which researcher(s) has performed the data analysis/processing/interpretation?
+11. Which researcher(s) did perform the data analysis/processing/interpretation?
 12. Which process to do a data analysis lifecycle, data analysis, data processing, or data intepretation?

 ## [PRIMA-Dataset](#prima-dataset-sparql)
-13. Which project has the data been attributed to?
+13. Which project is the data attributed to?
 14. Which data does the dataset collects?
 15. In which data collaboration platform is the data stored?
 16. In which data repository is the data published?